 When it comes to incorporating quotations in your text there is often confusion about just where that pesky little comma should go.
 There are two points to remember about commas and quotations:

-A comma is the most commonly used punctuation to introduce a quotation and in this case does not go inside the quotation marks.
+A comma is the most commonly used punctuation mark to introduce a quotation and, in this case, does not go inside the quotation marks.

 Commas (as well as periods) at the end of the quote do go within the quotation marks, even if they're not part of the original quote.

 Notice how, even if the sentence is continuing, the punctuation gets placed within the quotation marks?
-These tidy two tips will keep you ahead of the pack when it comes to the question of commas and quotations.
+These two tidy tips will keep you ahead of the pack when it comes to the question of does punctuation go inside quotation marks.

 Also called the serial comma, the easiest way to describe these fellas is with an illustration.